jncraton/BWMetaAI/README.md

 Purpose
 --------

-There are a lot of [good BW AI mods](http://broodwarai.com/wiki/index.php?title=AI_script_mods) already available.
 This project seeks to create an AI that provides a unique experience with each game and more closely mirrors builds and unit compositions used by humans to better bring new players up to speed.

 ![Muta Harass](screenshots/muta_harass.png)